MaDHouSe79/Scammers-Active/README.md

 # Scammer-Active
-- RLK-Subscription (He add his name under my created scripts, don't give this guy money cause you get scammed!!)
+- RLK-Subscription (Update: He now remove all my scripts from his account) Thank you.